camunda/camunda-docs/howtos/interactive-api-explorers.md

 # Interactive API Explorers

+Blah blah blah this isn't a real change.

 The docs include an interactive explorer for some of the Camunda APIs.
 These explorers are generated with [a Docusaurus plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs/), based on an OpenAPI specification file.

 Each explorer is configured in `docusaurus.config.js` ([example](https://github.com/camunda/camunda-docs/blob/f71d68e0fa6681d334e4fd1bf86a077f456f35f0/docusaurus.config.js#L151-L169)).
 The docs for these APIs are generated directly into the main docs instance, in the Next version only.
 As minor versions are released, the docs for the Next version are copied to the current version of the docs.
 In this way, these APIs have versioned documentation.